-Dallas Community School funds and resources cannot be spent on religious materials or religious instruction.
+Dallas Community School allotment funds and resources cannot be spent on religious materials or religious instruction.

 In addition to access to the Education Guide and the Allotment, students can also check out items from the DCS lending library.
 This can include microscopes, science kits, books, curriculum, and many other materials.

 Field Trips and Social Activities

 Dallas Community School arranges dozens of field trips every year as a means of reinforcing learning goals.
-Field trips include sleepovers at OMSI, Oregon Coast Aquarium, and Oregon Zoo, as well as trips to museums, camp outs, and hikes.
-Social activities include parent-facilitated co-ops at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.
+Field trips include trips to interesting local sites, businesses, museums, and performances, family camp-outs, and hikes.
+Social activities include family workshops, parent-facilitated co-ops at our site in Dallas, parties at the Gilbert House and Dallas Aquatic Center, and regional meetups.